Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

- when?.. iff simulation, then we don't experience time /skips|laps|../ you can point at it, you can even touch it, and /(deep)+/ down you know it's not (even) (really) there you can put it in a box, even the 'versal set, and know it is not inside, and iff you know it's outside, then it's not outside either, nor inbetween; where?.. lemon /cleansanitises|disinfect|../ throat; '=svzv.. sipping (water; one day i'll set up the kettle…) seems to help stop coughing, and cleans the throat; is that the problem, or is it supposed to protect my throat from coughing?
+ when?.. iff simulation, then we don't experience time /skips|laps|../ you can point at it, you can even touch it, and /(deep)+/ down you know it's not (even) (really) there you can put it in a box, even the 'versal set, and know it is not inside, and iff you know it's outside, then it's not outside either, nor inbetween; where?.. in a nutshell, it's only vacwm anyway; my inverse represents some"-thing", and electrons are dragons lemon /cleansanitises|disinfect|../ throat; '=svzv.. sipping (water; one day i'll set up the kettle…) seems to help stop coughing, and cleans the throat; is that the problem, or is it supposed to protect my throat from coughing?